Niccolò Franco (pamphleteer): Life

-His great misfortune was to accept a commission from the Apostolic Tax Prosecutor Alessandro Pallantieri, to produce an infamous pamphlet and some pasquinades addressed to Pope Paul IV (Pietro Carafa), for distribution following his death ("Commento sopra la vita et costumi di Giovan Pietro Carafa che fu Paolo IV chiamato, et sopra le qualità de tutti i suoi et di coloro che con lui governaro il pontificato").
+His great misfortune was to accept a commission from the Apostolic Tax Prosecutor Alessandro Pallantieri to produce an infamous pamphlet and some pasquinades addressed to Pope Paul IV (Pietro Carafa), for distribution following his death (Commento sopra la vita et costumi di Giovan Pietro Carafa che fu Paolo IV chiamato, et sopra le qualità de tutti i suoi et di coloro che con lui governaro il pontificato).
 In 1557 Pallantieri had been investigated for tax offenses and imprisoned.
-Cardinal Carlo Carafa having dismissed him was considered his enemy.
-Following the death of Paul IV, Pope Pius IV (Giovanni Medici) was elected to release Pallantieri, appoint him Governor of Rome and to send to death, after a summary trial, two important members of the Carafa family.

-Everything seemed to be going well, when in 1566 the sudden death of Pius IV and the electoral alliance between cardinals Borromeo and Farnese, worried by the enormous power of Pallantieri, caused the unexpected election of Antonio Ghislieri, pupil of the family Carafa, with the name of Pius V. As soon as he arrived on the papal throne, Pius V ordered the revision of the "Carafa trial", dismissed Pallantieri from Rome and began an investigation into the actions of the former governor.
+Cardinal Carlo Carafa, having dismissed him, was considered his enemy.
+Following the death of Paul IV, Pope Pius IV (Giovanni Medici) was elected to release Pallantieri and appoint him Governor of Rome and to send to death, after a summary trial, two important members of the Carafa family.
+Everything seemed to be going well, when in 1566 the sudden death of Pius IV and the electoral alliance between cardinals Charles Borromeo and Alessandro Farnese, worried by the enormous power of Pallantieri, caused the unexpected election of Antonio Ghislieri, pupil of the family Carafa, with the name of Pius V. As soon as he arrived on the papal throne, Pius V ordered the revision of the "Carafa trial", dismissed Pallantieri from Rome and began an investigation into the actions of the former governor.
 It is in the context of this clash between the powerful that the writer was overwhelmed by events.
 The house of Niccolò Franco was searched, all the papers were seized and he was imprisoned (1 September 1568).
-Questioned and tortured, Franco confessed to Pallantieri's commission for the creation of the libels against Paul IV and his family, entitled "Commento sopra la vita et costumi di Gio.
-Pietro Carafa che fu Paolo IV chiamato et sopra le qualità de tutti i suoi et di coloro che con lui governaro in pontificato".
-Probably to preempt a retraction, which would have prevented Pallantieri's indictment, and despite Cardinal Morone's defense of the writer at trial, Franco was sentenced to death and hanged on 11 March 1570, in Ponte Sant'Angelo in Rome, in accordance with that recent law which, ironically, Pallantieri had strongly wanted and promulgated, as governor of Rome.
+Questioned and tortured, Franco confessed to Pallantieri's commission for the creation of the libels against Paul IV and his family, entitled Commento sopra la vita et costumi di Gio.
+Pietro Carafa che fu Paolo IV chiamato et sopra le qualità de tutti i suoi et di coloro che con lui governaro in pontificato.
+Probably to preempt a retraction, which would have prevented Pallantieri's indictment, and despite Cardinal Morone's defense of the writer at trial, Franco was sentenced to death and hanged on 11 March 1570 at the Ponte Sant'Angelo in Rome, in accordance with that recent law which, ironically, Pallantieri had strongly wanted and promulgated as governor of Rome.

-A road in the Italian city of Benevento is dedicated to him.
+A road in the Italian city of Benevento is dedicated to Franco.